📋 In this article

 Managing Gift Recording on the Day

-Assign a Dedicated Gift Recorder
+Assign a Dedicated Recorder

 Item Gifts: Description Beats "Gift"